HnTRdevelop/in-terminal-image-viewer/README.md

 python3 main.py [OPTIONS...]
 [IMAGES-PATHS...]
 ```

-You can specify as much images paths, as you want, if you do so, you will receive images one by one in order that you specified
+You can specify as much images paths, as you want, if you do so, you will receive images one by one in order that you specified.

 #### Examples:
 ```